 A: Video that's delivered via an internet connection rather than a satellite dish or TV aerial.
 It can be live or on-demand (watchable when you want it).

 Q: Can I watch streaming video on a regular TV?

 A: Yes you can, but some ways are more easy than others.
 The easiest way is to have a "smart TV" or one that can connect via cable or Wi-Fi to the router that delivers internet to your home.
 Any TV sold in the last few years is a smart TV, and features support for apps - just as your smartphone or tablet can run various apps.
 In fact, some run a variant on the same Google Android software that runs most phones outside of Apple's lineup.
-There is one key difference to smartphone apps, however: Smart TVs usually have a smaller selection.
-Most support Netflix's smart TV app, for example, but for newer streaming services it can be hit or miss.

 You can flick from regular broadcast TV to watching video delivered by an app with a couple of clicks of your remote.

 Q: Which Smart TVs support Spark's Spark Sport app?